eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueDefinedEvent.md

 __Type:__ String
 __Format:__ URI
 __Required:__ No
 __Description:__ A URI pointing at a location from where the schema used when creating this event can be retrieved.
-The schema on that URI should be considered immutable.
+It can be used to parse event data for validation and extraction purposes, for example.
+Note, that the schema on that URI should be considered immutable.

 ## Version History